accuknox/help/docs/saas/imports.md

 ## **Imports**

 AccuKnox provides you flexibility to help you onboard security scanning tool of your choice and scan your cloud infra against the onboarded security tool.
-There is numerous security scanning tool almost all the time for specific Asset type scan and hence to address this issue, we let user onboard security choice of their choice.
+There is numerous security scanning tool almost all the time for specific Asset type scan and hence to address this issue, we let user onboard security tool of their choice.

 ![](/saas/images/imports.png)